bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 What Is a Sleep Biorhythm?

 A sleep biorhythm refers to the natural cycles that govern our sleep and wake patterns.
 These rhythms are orchestrated by our internal biological clock, commonly known as our master clock, the suprachiasmatic nucleus (SCN).
-The SCN operates on a roughly 24-hour cycle known as the circadian rhythm.
-This clock is influenced not only by environmental cues or zeitgebers—like light and temperature—but also by our personal habits, and it dictates when we feel alert or sleepy.
+The SCN runs on a roughly 24-hour cycle called the circadian rhythm.
+This clock is influenced by environmental cues like light and temperature, as well as your personal habits, and it dictates when you feel alert or sleepy.

 The Science of Circadian Rhythms

 At the heart of your sleep biorhythm is the SCN, a tiny region in the brain’s hypothalamus that acts as your master clock.
-The SCN receives information about light exposure from your eyes and sends signals to regulate hormones like melatonin, which promotes sleep, and cortisol, which promotes wakefulness.
-Melatonin levels naturally rise in the evening to facilitate sleep, and any disruption in this hormone's cycle may lead to issues such as advanced sleep phase disorder, where individuals feel sleepier earlier in the evening and wake up too early in the morning.
+The SCN receives light information from your eyes and sends signals to regulate hormones like melatonin, which promotes sleep, and cortisol, which promotes wakefulness.
+Melatonin levels naturally rise in the evening to help you sleep, and any disruption in this hormone's cycle may lead to issues such as advanced sleep phase disorder, where individuals feel sleepy earlier in the evening and wake up too early in the morning.

 Key Features of Circadian Rhythms: